 Large (200m2) 1900 Edwardian end of terrace property over 3 floors including attic.
 Solid wall construction with 31 windows.
 All original features including sash windows, coving, wood floors and two fireplaces now with wood burning stoves.

 2 wood burning stoves (main one on ground floor)

 All internal faces of external walls with internal wall insulation

 The main benefit of the refurbishment is that now the whole house is always warm and comfortable without being too stuffy or humid.
 We only need the central heating during mid winter and then for all 15 mins in the morning and mid afternoon.
 Cutting wood for the stove is also fun.
 The continuous running fan provides adequate ventilation and prevents condensation.

 We enjoy the stoves the most including procuring, cutting, splitting and storing the wood.
-We use a mix of waste wood and tree surgeon trimmings.
-The main stove provides a focal point for the house and heats the whole house (including the bedrooms) without the need for a fan or use of the separate central heating system.
+We burn mainly tree surgeon trimmings and waste wood to get the stove going.
+The main stove provides a focal point for the house and heats the whole house (including the bedrooms).
+A stove top fan is effective in moving the heat from around the stove to the rest of the house.
+We use the central heating system only for 2×30 min sessions during the coldest days.
 Wood storage needs to be planned well in advance with logs split and aired for at least 12 months before burning.
 We use a moisture meter to ensure an efficient burn.

 At the moment we have just finished the garden shed made from pallets and with a green roof using recycled wool carpets.

 Have had thermal image survey of whole house (inside and out) and now addressing the cold spots.